Hosting a HUGO site on OpenBSD.Amsterdam with OpenBSD, httpd, and relayd

 Required Software

 Most of the required software is in OpenBSD base ( httpd, relayd ).
-I will discuss the importance of base in other articles, but that is outside the scope of this article.

 hugo–extended